-Q7.
-If my vehicle's classification changed since it was purchased can I claim the tax credit? (added February 3, 2023)
+Q8.
+If my vehicle's classification changed since it was purchased, can I claim the new clean vehicle credit? (updated March 31, 2023)

-A7.
-Eligible taxpayers who placed in service an eligible vehicle on or after January 1, 2023 may claim the credit on their tax return based on the updated vehicle classification definition provided in Notice 2023-16 issued on February 3, 2023, and the associated MSRP limitation.
+A8.
+Eligible taxpayers who placed in service an eligible vehicle on or after January 1, 2023 may claim the credit on their tax return based on the updated vehicle classification definition provided in Notice 2023-16 issued on February 3, 2023, and incorporated in the proposed regulations, and the associated MSRP limitation.
 All vehicles that were classified as an SUV, van, or pickup truck for the purpose of the new clean vehicle tax credit prior to the updated notice continue to be subject to the same \$80,000 MSRP limitation.
 Some vehicles that were previously subject to the \$55,000 MSRP limitation are now classified as SUVs and therefore get the benefit of the \$80,000 MSRP limitation.
 The vehicles now classified as SUVs for this purpose include but may not be limited to the 2023 Cadillac Lyriq, the 2022 and 2023 Ford Mustang Mach-E, certain variants of the 2022 and 2023 Tesla Model Y, certain variants of the 2022 and 2023 Volkswagen ID.4, and the 2022 and 2023 Ford Escape Plug-In Hybrid.
-In the case where vehicles have been reclassified for the purpose of this credit, taxpayers should obtain a report from the seller, see
+In the case where vehicles have been reclassified for the purpose of this credit, taxpayers should obtain a report from the seller, see FAQ 9.
+Vehicles placed in service on or after April 18, 2023 must also meet the critical minerals and battery sourcing requirements to claim the credit.

-Q^9 .
-What information does a seller have to provide to a taxpayer purchasing a new clean vehicle to allow the taxpayer to claim the new clean vehicle credit? (updated February 3, 2023)
+Q9.
+What information does a seller have to provide to a taxpayer purchasing a new clean vehicle to allow the taxpayer to claim the new clean vehicle credit? (updated March 31, 2023)

-A8.
+A9.
 A seller must provide the following information on a report to the taxpayer and to the IRS:

-- Name and taxpayer identification number of the seller - Name and taxpayer identification number of the taxpayer - Vehicle identification number of the new clean vehicle - Battery capacity of the new clean vehicle - Verification that the taxpayer is the original user of the new clean vehicle - The date of the sale and the sales price of the vehicle - Maximum credit allowable for the new clean vehicle being sold - For sales after December 31, 2023, the amount of any transfer credit applied to purchase - A declaration under penalties of perjury from the seller
+- Name and taxpayer identification number of the seller - Name and taxpayer identification number of the taxpayer (only one taxpayer may be listed on the seller report; in the event of multiple owners, only the taxpayer that intends to claim the credit should be listed) - Vehicle identification number (VIN) of the new clean vehicle - Battery capacity of the new clean vehicle - Verification that the taxpayer is the original user of the new clean vehicle - The date of the sale and the sale price of the vehicle - Maximum credit allowable for the new clean vehicle being sold - For sales after December 31, 2023, the amount of any transfer credit applied to the purchase - A declaration under penalties of perjury from the seller For further details see Revenue Procedure 2022-42.